Parker Mega Score finale: Richard Stark in British Thriller Book Cover Design of the 1970s and 1980s

 NB: A version of this post also appears on Existential Ennui.

 Thanks to a series of Westlake Scores, I’ve ended up reading—and reviewing—some of Donald E. Westlake’s earliest novels this year.
-I wrote about his debut novel—under his own name, that is; he’d had a number of pseudonymous sleaze works published […]
+I wrote about his debut novel—under his own name, that is; he’d had a number of pseudonymous sleaze works published prior […]

 Like having a scorpion in the room: an interview with Darwyn Cooke on Richard Stark’s Parker: The Score